GHPReporter/Ghpr.Core/README.md

  - Go to `about:config`
  - Find `security.fileuri.strict_origin_policy` parameter
  - Set it to `false`
+ - Please make sure to restart the browser

 #### Chrome

- - Close your Chrome
+ - Close your all instances of your Chrome
- - Launch it with `--allow-file-access-from-files` option:
+ - Launch the new instance with `--allow-file-access-from-files` option:
-    - eg C:\PATH TO\chrome.exe --allow-file-access-from-files
+    - eg C:\PATH_TO\chrome.exe --allow-file-access-from-files

 # How to publish the report in Jenkins